-In fact, two thirds stated that they will leave their job if they are not rewarded fairly, with 75% feeling ‘very confident’ about job opportunities in their sector this year.
+In fact, two thirds stated that they will leave their job if they are not rewarded fairly, with 75% feeling ‘very confident’ about job opportunities.

 In the past year wages for new starters grew by 6-8%, and for those professionals who moved into ‘hero industries’ such as technology or health care saw pay hikes as high as +15-20%.

 Chris Poole, Managing Director at Robert Walters UK said, “Wage increases above market value for in-demand hires was a recurring theme of the past year.
 As a result, we saw new starter salaries outstrip those of existing employees.